 - c.
-Enable activities to provide car parking and loading, whilst minimising any adverse effects on the efficiency and safety of the transportation networks, including public transport, to the extent practicable. - d.
-Manage the development of commercial car parking buildings and sites within the Central City so that they: - i. support the recovery of the Central City; - ii. are easily accessible for businesses within the Central City; - iii. minimise any adverse effects on the efficiency and safety of the transportation networks of all users, to the extent practicable; - iv. protect the amenity of the Central City; - v. reduce the need for activities to provide their own on-site parking; - vi. do not significantly adversely affect the demand for public transport to, from or within the Central City.
+Enable activities to provide car parking spaces and loading spaces, whilst minimising any adverse effects on the efficiency and safety of the transportation networks, including public transport, to the extent practicable. - d.
+Manage the development of commercial car parking buildings and sites parking lots within the Central City so that they: - i. support the recovery of the Central City; - ii. are easily accessible for businesses within the Central City; - iii. minimise any adverse effects on the efficiency and safety of the transportation networks of all users, to the extent practicable;

-e.
-Allow for temporarily vacant sites to be used for car parking within the Central City until 30 April 2018.
+- iv. protect the amenity values of the Central City; - v. reduce the need for activities to provide their own on-site parking; - vi. do not significantly adversely affect the demand for public transport to, from or within the Central City. - e.
+Allow for temporarily vacant sites to be used for car parking areas within the Central City until 30 April 2018.

-7.2.1.5 Policy - Design of car parking and loading areas
+7.2.1.5 Policy - Design of car parking areas and loading areas

 - a.
-Require that car parking and loading areas are designed to: - i. operate safely and efficiently for all transport modes and users; - ii. function and be formed in a way that is compatible with the character and amenity of the surrounding environment; and - iii. be accessible for people whose mobility is restricted.
+Require that car parking areas and loading areas are designed to: - i. operate safely and efficiently for all transport modes and users; - ii. function and be formed in a way that is compatible with the character and amenity values of the surrounding environment; and - iii. be accessible for people whose mobility is restricted.